Financial-Times/dotcom-page-kit/packages/anvil-plugin-bower-resolve/readme.md

 [bower-resolve-webpack-plugin]: https://www.npmjs.com/package/bower-resolve-webpack-plugin

-## Settings
+## Options

-There are currently no additional settings for this plugin.
+There are currently no additional options for this plugin.

 ## Extending